Harsh-119/Personalized-Text-To-Speech/README.md

 This tool provides a user-friendly graphical interface for inputting text, selecting an audio directory with phoneme files, and generating speech.
 It also includes functionality for handling unrecognized words by generating fallback phoneme representations.

+## Structure
+- The [ARPABET_audio](ARPABET_audio) folder contains audio clips of all the phonemes, point to this folder for the audio directory or record your own.
+- Type in text to be broken down and the output will show each individual phonemes.

 ## Features